WDI-SEA/react-development-course-materials/Additional Resources/Dad Jokes Lab/README.md

 This lab is NOT PART OF THE CORE CURRICULUM.
 It is optional practice working APIs and the component life-cycle methods in React.

-Assign it to individuals who are caught up with their work and looking for further challenges.
+Assign it to individuals who are caught up with their work and looking for a further challenge.
 Or, do it with the whole class if time permits and you feel that students would benefit from it.

 </aside>